 You can find more comics content on the Wallflyer and you can follow me, Joe, on twitter @thewallflyer.

-In the inital opening song, Belle tells a surprised gentleman about a book she just finished reading.
+In the initial opening song, Belle tells a surprised gentleman about a book she just finished reading.
 The red and gold volume she carries is about “two lovers in fair Verona”.
-This may be a small anachronism, however, Belle is living at some point in the early 1700’s, and as a result, history may be on the side of the producers.
+This may be a small anachronism.
+Romeo and Juliet would have been a key show performed by acting troupes, but not published yet since Belle lives in early 1700’s and as a result.
+History may be on the side of the producers, however.
 A folio version of the Shakespeare play was available from around 1623 onward.

 Each branch, each twig, each blade of